Coconut Rhinoceros Beetle

 Geographic spread of CRB is largely due to human-vectored transportation

-materials from non-infested areas and treat when applicable.
+through movement of plants and high-risk materials from infested areas.
+Source materials from non-infested areas and treat when applicable.
 Below are resources that cater to specific groups that can help prevent the spread of CRBs.

 Additional Resources

-For more information, click below.
+For More information, click below.